 6.6 The system operator must use reasonable endeavours to engage with participants who it believes have a material impact on the inputs and assumptions it uses in the determination of the electricity risk curves.

-6.7 The system operator must make publicly available any change to the contingent storage release information as soon as reasonably practicable.
+6.7 The system operator must publish any change to the contingent storage release information as soon as reasonably practicable.

-6.8 Thermal fuel available for electricity generation in the electricity risk curves will be calculated according to the system operator’s thermal fuel validation methodology.
+6.8 revoked

 6.9 Each participant should make all electricity risk curve disclosure information in relation to the participant readily available to the system operator free of charge, as soon as reasonably practicable after the participant becomes aware of the information.